melittleman/RedisKit/README.md

 ```

 #### JSON Documents
-The `RedisClient` is also able to help abstract Redis JSON document usage within the application.
+**RedisKit** is also able to help abstract Redis JSON document usage within the application.
 You can use your own custom JSON converters for (de)serialization by configuring it in the following way.

 ```csharp
 using RedisKit.DependencyInjection.Extensions;